DiSRouter: Distributed Self-Routing for LLM Selections: Whether Task Capability Improved After Training?

 \section{Whether Task Capability Improved After Training?}

 Compared with most current routers, our method involves training the LLMs themselves.
 It would be an unfair comparison if this training procedure were to enhance not only their self-awareness ability but also their inherent task-solving capabilities.
-To quantitatively assess this, we define the metric \textbf{$\Delta$Performance} as the proportion of samples that a post-training model answers correctly while the original model answers incorrectly, relative to the total number of samples correctly answered by the original model.
-This metric quantifies the proportional improvement in a model's task-solving capability.
-To mitigate the impact of sampling randomness, we sampled each query 10 times with a temperature $T=1$.
-A query was considered \enquote{unanswerable by the model} only if all 10 samples were incorrect.
+To quantitatively assess this, we utilize the \textbf{Pass@$K$} metric \citep{wang2022self} with $K=10$.
+Specifically, for each query, we sampled 10 responses with a temperature $T=1$.
+Consistent with the standard definition, a query is considered \enquote{answerable by the model} if at least one of the 10 samples is correct.
+We then measure the performance fluctuation, denoted as \textbf{$\Delta$Pass@10}, to quantify whether the model's fundamental problem-solving capability has shifted after training.

-Figure \ref{fig:delta_performance} plots the $\Delta$Performance for our trained LLMs in the \enquote{Balance} scenario.
+Figure \ref{fig:delta_performance} plots the $\Delta$Pass@10 for our RL-trained LLMs in the \enquote{Balance} scenario.
 As observed, the performance improvement is sufficiently small to be considered negligible.
 This aligns with our expectations because no corrective information is introduced during the SFT stage, and the RL stage does not bring additional knowledge or expand the models' capability boundary, but only adjusts the models' behavioral preferences as indicated by numerous existing works \citep{yue2025doesreinforcementlearningreally, kim2025reinforcementlearningvsdistillation}.
 Therefore, the overall utility increase of our routing system should be attributed to the enhanced self-awareness ability of each model, which is consistent with our motivation.